amitech/amitech/README.md

 **About Me:**
 - DevOps Engineer at [group.one](https://group.one)
 - previously: System Engineer at [Ranosys Technologies](https://ranosys.com)
-- I love Linux, Python, Prometheus, Photography and Cycling.
+- I love Linux, Python, Infrastructure & Monitoring, Photography and Cycling

 <!--
 - 🔭 I’m currently working on ...